CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a clear overview workflow in the main file and well-signaled one-level-deep references to 6 separate reference files (repo-patterns.md, best-practices.md, security-audit.md, api-migration.md, flux-api-summary.md, flux-operator-api-summary.md).
-The 'Loading References' section explicitly describes when to load each file.
+Excellent progressive disclosure with a clear overview in the main file and well-signaled one-level-deep references to repo-patterns.md, best-practices.md, security-audit.md, api-migration.md, flux-api-summary.md, and flux-operator-api-summary.md.
+The 'Loading References' section explicitly tells when to load each file.
+Schema files are referenced via a lookup table.

 3 / 3